-As we continue to build towards a final vision for the ngVLA, we invite the entire astronomical community to become involved by signing up for the ngVLA mailing list and participate in upcoming conferences and workshops as a member of the Science and/or Technical Advisory Council, as well as through our community-driven design studies program.
+As we continue to work towards a final vision for the ngVLA, we invite the entire astronomical community to become involved by signing up for the ngVLA mailing list and participate in upcoming conferences and workshops as a member of the Science and/or Technical Advisory Council, as well as through our community-driven design studies program.

 Three compelling science goals that require an ngVLA are briefly described below, as examples.
-The ngVLA Science Working Groups are continuing to expand their science programs through realistic simulations and have establlished an initial set of Key Science Goals that can be found here.
+The ngVLA Science Working Groups are continuing to expand their science programs through realistic simulations and have established an initial set of Key Science Goals that can be found here.

-Image the inner "terrestrial-zone" of planet formation in protoplanetary disks
+Image the inner "terrestrial zone" of planet formation in protoplanetary disks

 The inner regions of protoplanetary disks are optically thick at shorter wavelengths.
-The ngVLA will image gap-structures indicating planet formation on solar system scales, determine the growth of grains, and image accretion onto porto-planets themselves.
+The ngVLA will image gap-structures indicating planet formation on solar system scales, determine the growth of grains, and image accretion onto proto-planets themselves.
 Probing dust gaps on 1 AU scales in the nearest major star-forming regions requires baselines 10x the Jansky VLA baselines, with a sensitivity adequate to achieve a few K brightness at 1 cm wavelength and 9 mas resolution.

 The ngVLA covers the spectral range richest in the ground state transitions of the most important molecules in astrochemistry and astrobiology, as well as key thermal and non-thermal continuum emission processes related to star formation.
 The ngVLA will perform wide field imaging of line and continuum emission on scales from GMCs (100 pc) down to cores (few pc) in galaxies out to the Virgo Cluster, with an order of magnitude faster mapping speed than ALMA.
 A centrally condensed antenna distribution on scales of a few to 10 km is required for wide-field, high surface brightness sensitivity.